 - 1/2 cup dry vermouth or dry white wine

 - 3/4 cup whipping cream or crème fraiche

 - 3 tablespoons chopped fresh tarragon

-- Preheat oven to 400 degrees F. Rinse chicken thoroughly inside and out.
+- Preheat oven to 400 degrees F. Rinse the chicken thoroughly inside and out.
 Pat dry with paper towels.
 Sprinkle inside with salt and pepper.
 Place tarragon sprigs in cavity.
 Rub butter all over outside of chicken.
 Place chicken in roasting pan.
 Pour 1/2 cup water into roasting pan.

-- Roast, uncovered, in preheated oven, basting occasionally with pan juices.
-Cook until internal temperature (in thickest part of thigh) registers 175 degrees F. and juices run clear when thigh is pierced--about 1 hour.
+- Roast, uncovered, in a preheated oven, basting occasionally with pan juices.
+Cook until internal temperature (in thickest part of the thigh) registers 175 degrees F. and juices run clear when thigh is pierced--about 1 hour.

 - Transfer chicken to platter; tent with foil to keep warm while making the sauce.

-- Add cream and tarragon and boil until mixture thickens to sauce consistency, stirring occasionally, about 5 minutes.
+- Add cream and tarragon and boil until mixture thickens to sauce consistency, stirring occasionally about 5 minutes.
 Season with salt and pepper to taste.

 Julia Child's Fish Stew with White Wine and Tarragon

 - 1 carrot, peeled and sliced